mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 | ---------------------------------- | ------- | ---------- | ---------- |
 | Run tests on CircleCI              | 127s    | 84s        | XX         |
 | Run tests from development machine | 40s     | 7s         | XX         |

+For local development, it's not a big deal because you download it once and you're done.
+But when I run it in CI, I have to wait for CircleCI to download and decompress the full almost 1 GB image each time.

+playwright:v1.26.0-focal-amd64 is 651 MB
+cypress/included:10.9.0 is 940 MB

 ## Playwright has fewer gotchas